-Iteration 1: user modeling, UX/CX movies, business modeling and user evaluation
+Iteration 1: user modelling, UX/CX movies, business modelling and user evaluation

 We initiated the ideation work through a collaborative workshop with La Grangette, aimed at defining user personas and their journey as users and as customers, providing high-level answers to understand how they would order new seeds, grow them and harvest the plants.

 Back to our Pininfarina HQ in Cambiano, we crystallized 3 contrasting experiences into 3 concept movies that were then shown to potential users to gather their feedbacks.
 In parallel, we explored at a high level the definition of 3 different business models to gauge what would it take to bring such a product/service to the market.